Skip to main content

 How does invoice finance work?

-Types of invoice finance:
+Types of invoice finance

-Invoice Factoring
+Invoice factoring

-• • Finance company collects payment
+• • Finance provider collects payment

-• • Customer knows about arrangement
+• • Customer is told about the arrangement

-• • You collect payment as normal
+• • You collect payment as usual

-• • You retain customer relationships
+• • You retain the customer relationship

 What are Working Capital Loans?